What Is CNC? (CNC Definition)

 CNC machines are computer-controlled machine tools.
 Before CNC, machine tools were manually controlled by machinists.

 The taper attachments available for many manual lathes are not unlike the hydraulic tracer capability, it’s just that the tracer is capable of more elaborate templates than simple tapers.

 But the advent of first NC and then later CNC radically increased the amount of automation that was possible when manufacturing.
 CNC Machining is the dominant method of machining materials these days, though manual machining is still quite common as well for one-offs, repair, and prototyping work.

 The individuals that run CNC Machinery on Shop Floors are called “CNC Operators,” while those that write the programs to automate production are “CNC Programmers.”

 A CNC Machine executes what are called “Part Programs” which are written in a special language called “G-Code.”
-A g-code part program may either be directly coded, or CAM Software may be used to convert a CAD drawing of the part into g-code.
+A g-code part program may either be directly coded, or CAM Software (CAM stands for Computer Aided Manufacturing) may be used to convert a CAD drawing of the part into g-code.
 CAD is “computer aided design”, software used to create the blueprints for the parts we’re making.

 For a long time, CNC Machines were strictly industrial machines because they cost many tens of thousands of dollars.
 Today, DIY CNC’ers build their own CNC machines as a hobby and there are also many fine machines available in price ranges that make it possible to own a CNC machine in a home shop.

 What Types of CNC Machines Exist?

-The short answer is more than we could possibly go into here, but let’s try to cover some of the major categories of the most common CNC Machines.
-We will discuss each machine individually and tell you what the machine is and what it does.
+The short answer is more than we could possibly go into here, but let’s try to cover some of the major categories of the most common types of CNC Machines.
+The biggest categories of CNC Machine are CNC Milling Machines, CNC Lathes, CNC Routers, CNC Laser Cutters, Wire EDM Machine, and CNC Plasma Cutters.

 CNC Milling Machines